LONG TERM CARE: TAX BREAKS NOW AND IN THE FUTURE

 Long term care expenses unreimbursed by insurance are deductible as medical expenses (subject to the 10% of AGI floor).
 These expenses are not deductible if a relative provides the services, unless the relative is licensed to provide such services.

 For some people, these tax incentives can help make long term care and long term care insurance more affordable.
 Keep in mind that proper planning today may increase options for future care and help preserve assets for the future.
+Long Term Care Insurance should feature in your tax planning strategies for retirement.
 For more information and tax advice according to your unique circumstances, consult with your qualified tax professional.

 2 IRS Revenue Procedure 2013-35 (2014 limits) and 2014-61 (2015 limits). (accessed May 2015).